 Vast gothic, gabled, red brick villas.
 Tree-lined, mature gardens brimming with lilac and forsythia, copper beech and apple blossom.
 Mellow gravel drives of yellowing local stone, disclosing cars that are spacious rather than showy.
 Wisteria-clad eaves and laurel green drainpipes.
 Trellising of box and yew.

 If one were to pick a particular spot to explore in the midst of all this residential massification, it might be the nine-acre gentrified estate known as Park Town: the Arch at the end of Park Town to be precise.
 Grand but not triumphalist, self-important but not ostentatious, the Park Town Arch now leads to a bare lane (where once there would have been stables) along which bicycling children are funnelled to famously high-achieving independent schools (the Dragon, Summer Fields, Oxford High).
-Discreetly corballed at the foot to prevent any four-wheeled motor vehicles from passing through, it proclaims the date of 1855 – the time of the Siege of Sebastapol in the Crimean War – and is illuminated by splendid black Victorian streetlights bearing the mark of the Oxford Corporation.
+Discreetly corballed at the foot to prevent the passage of any four-wheeled motor vehicles, it proclaims the date of 1855 – the time of the Siege of Sebastapol in the Crimean War – and is illuminated by splendid black Victorian streetlights bearing the mark of the Oxford Corporation.